HIP-1195: Hiero hooks and an application to allowances

 */

-uint64 number_lambda_storage_slots = 38;
+uint64 number_evm_hook_storage_slots = 38;

 }

-reference such a hook.
-For this we extend the AccountAmount
+Now we need to let a CryptoTransfer reference such a hook.
+For this we extend the AccountAmount and NftTransfer

-messages used in the CryptoTransferTransactionBody
+messages used in the CryptoTransferTransactionBody.

 message AccountAmount {